panzerdp/dmitripavlutin.com/content/posts/053-react-fetch/index.md

 ---
-title: "3 Ways to Fetch Data in React: Which is Best?"
+title: "Lifecycle methods, hooks, suspense: which's best for fetching in React?"
-description: "Lifecycle methods, hooks, suspense: which's best for fetching in React?"
+description: "Lifecycle methods, hooks & suspense fetch data in React.
+The post describes them in examples and demos, distill the benefits and drawbacks of each one."
 published: '2019-11-06T12:10Z'
-modified: '2019-11-06T12:10Z'
+modified: '2019-11-07T06:24Z'
 thumbnail: './images/oldman-sea.jpg'
 slug: react-fetch-lifecycle-methods-hooks-suspense
 tags: ['react', 'lifecycle', 'hook', 'suspense']